 5. Light It Up

 If you are committed to sustainability, you can look for eco-friendly LED bulbs that consume less electricity but last longer.
-You can also use lights to draw people’s attention towards any kiosks you may have installed around your space.
+You can also use lights to draw people’s attention to any kiosks you may have installed around your space.

 Depending on what kind of vibe you’re hoping to achieve, you can even consider using colored lights in your booth.
 However, before you pick UV or blue lights, think about how practical they will be.

-A blue light could make them look frail or odd.
+Blue light could make them look frail or odd.
 If you want to create a good impression on business associates, it’s probably best to stick with white or yellow lights.
 However, if you’re committed to colored lights, find something that works for your brand.